angular/angular/README.md

     this will use the files in the `build` folder for resolving `package:` dependencies (created e.g. for `import ... from 'di:di'`).
     So you need to execute `gulp build` before this.

+## Debug the transpiler

+If you need to debug the transpiler:

+- add a `debugger;` statement in the transpiler code,
+- from the root folder, execute `node debug node_modules/.bin/gulp build` to enter the node debugger
+- press "c" to execute the program until you reach the `debugger;` statement,
+- you can then type "repl" to enter the REPL and inspect variables in the context.

+See the [Node.js manual](http://nodejs.org/api/debugger.html) for more information.

+Notes:
+- You can also execute `node node_modules/.bin/karma start karma-dart.conf.js` depending on which code you want to debug (the former will process the "modules" folder while the later processes the transpiler specs),
+- You can also add `debugger;` statements in the specs (JavaScript).
+The execution will halt when the developer tools are opened in the browser running Karma.